September 4, 2025

 And don’t even get me started on the Apple ecosystem integration.
 I can start editing on my Mac, switch to my iPhone while on the go, and find the project exactly where I left it.
 You can also use media from your iPhone’s Photos app, GarageBand, or even directly from iCloud, making this a seamless experience for Apple users.

-I also don’t like how the app feels too basic for someone with professional needs.
+While iMovie gets plenty of praise for its simplicity, I don’t like how the app feels too basic for someone with professional needs.
 For instance, it lacks features like motion tracking, keyframe animation, and advanced color grading options.
-While I like the transitions and effects, the selection is somewhat limited compared to other software like Adobe Premiere Pro or DaVinci Resolve.
+I do like the transitions and effects, but the selection is somewhat limited compared to other software like Adobe Premiere Pro or DaVinci Resolve.

 “The biggest thing is that the updates to the software have felt like they restricted the possibility.
-As a long-time user of iMovie, I find the UI changes difficult to adjust.
+As a long-time user of iMovie, I find the UI changes difficult to adjust to.
 I preferred the older interfaces as I felt they could be more customized.”

 - iMovie Review, Eric F.